Advances in the Large Area Picosecond Photo-Detector (LAPPD): 8" x 8" MCP-PMT with Capacitively Coupled Readout: Performance Results

 All four Gen-II LAPPDs attained gain in the low to mid-10$^6$ range at $>$825 V per MCP at a fixed photocathode bias voltage of 100 V (Figure \ref{fig:gain:mcp}).
 LAPPD125 demonstrated high gains of $\sim$10$^7$ at 900 V per MCP.
 Data was taken for different MCP voltages but the measurement for each LAPPD ended when the dark count rate escalated, leading to a state in which the output current was no longer stable.

 By increasing the photocathode bias voltage, the LAPPD gain increased but to a lesser extent than in Figure \ref{fig:gain:mcp} as the photocathode voltage only affects the initial acceleration and impact energy of the PE.
 At 825 V per MCP and a 100 V photocathode bias, LAPPD125 and LAPPD126 demonstrated gains of $2\cdot10^6$ and $3.5\cdot10^6$ respectively (Figure \ref{fig:gain:pc}).
+However, as the gain at low MCP voltages is likely overestimated as the detection of pulses decreases as the distribution falls below threshold.
+Current efforts to more precisely measure the performance of the LAPPD with lower gains are in place by inserting an amplifier with the LAPPD.

 At high event rates, secondary electron emissions from the MCP channels weaken the internal electric field, decreasing incoming electron impact energy and subsequent secondary electron yields.
-The lost electrons are replenished via the MCP strip current which is a function of the MCP resistance.
+The lost electrons are replenished via the MCP strip current, which is a function of the MCP resistance.
 A lower resistance MCP would be able to sustain its gain at higher event rates due to a higher MCP strip current at the cost of more power.
 The gain of LAPPD125 with 7 M$\Omega$ MCPs held up at high observed pulse rates, decreasing to half its nominal value at 20 kHz (Figure \ref{fig:gain:event}).